• Home

 • Pultruded Grating

 Pultruded Grating is especially suited for commercial and industrial applications such as floor systems, walkways, work platforms, stairs, ramps, trench covers, and catwalks.
-It surpasses steel bar grating in durability due to its resistance to corrosion, moisture, and fire.
+It surpasses steel bar grating in durability due to its resistance to corrosion, moisture, and fire, making it a superior choice compared to traditional steel walkway grating for various applications.
 It is also non-conductive, thermally insulating, and offers dimensional stability, making it lighter and easier to install and maintain than traditional steel grating.
 These properties make Pultruded Grating a cost-effective solution by minimizing the operational costs associated with maintenance.

 This product is available in different resin types like Isophthalic Polyester and Vinyl Ester, catering to various environmental needs.
 The distinctions between pultruded and molded grating also offer choices based on specific project requirements, highlighting the versatility and adaptability of Pultruded Grating in diverse settings.